 There are ambiguities regarding the definition of computer science.
-It is no longer clear what it is or what it should be but it does seems that the general consensus on an abstract definition includes applied computer science outside of academia.
+It is no longer clear what it is or what it should be.
+It does seems that the general consensus on an abstract definition includes applied computer science outside of academia.

 There is a significant difference between applied and academic computer science, there are many applications of computer science that do not require extended mathematical abilities.

-Computer science is a rapidly evolving discipline, much more so than most other disciplines, and special care has to be taken to ensure that education of computer science does not lag behind the field itself as it expands.
+Computer science is a rapidly evolving discipline, much more so than most other disciplines, and special care must be taken to ensure that education of computer science does not lag behind the field itself as it expands.

-The underlining models of computer science should be the focus of undergrad computer science education since that’s a skill that will continue to be valuable over time, unlike the hottest new language.
+The underlining models/theories of computer science should be the focus of undergraduate computer science education since that’s a skill that will continue to be valuable over time, unlike the hottest new language.

 Mathematical knowledge or concepts are important for computer scientists not only because of the direct application of math in practicing computer science but more importantly because of the fundamental abstract and analytic thinking skills math provides.

-Although math encompasses many attractive qualities to develop the thought process of a computer scientist, it is by no means the only (or best?) way.
+Although math encompasses many attractive qualities to develop the thought process of a computer scientist, it is by no means the only way.